opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 ---

-## Step 4 - Configuring and deploying for RFS (~20 mins)
+## Step 4: Configuring and deploying for RFS (~20 mins)

-Use the following step to configure and deploy RMS:
+Use the following step to configure and deploy RFS:

 1. Add the target cluster password to AWS Secrets Manager as an unstructured string.
 Be sure to copy the secret ARN for use during deployment.
 2. From the same shell as the bootstrap instance, modify the `cdk.context.json` file located in the `/opensearch-migrations/deployment/cdk/opensearch-service-migration` directory: